 - Utilize existing distribution lists to disseminate and capture relevant information.
-These lists historically have reached both tribal and non-tribal citizens. - Identify and involve planning area stakeholders (non-tribal).
+These lists historically have reached both tribal and non-tribal citizens.
+(At present, the Tribe has over 1,500 employees, including both tribal and non-tribal members.) - Identify and involve planning area stakeholders (non-tribal).